rowbottomn/animated-octo-palm-tree/README.md

 # animated-octo-palm-tree
-simple java program that illustrate
+simple java program that illustrates how to work with arrays